 Instead, think: “I can take on a new challenge.
 I am a business analyst, after all.”

-With business analyst mindset you have the right foundation to become a true leader – a leader who strives to do the right thing, leads others to do the right thing, and knows what the right thing.
+With a business analyst mindset you have the right foundation to become a true leader – a leader who strives to do the right thing, leads others to do the right thing and knows what the right thing is.

 Want to succeed in business analysis?
 Apply the twelve principles of the business analyst mindset.
 Sign up for the Why Change newsletter for more resources and to receive your free copy of the BA mindset poster.

 Explore the #ba_mindset in other formats: books, videos, or courses.
 Or contact Yulia for individual coaching, speaking, or helping your organization mature its business analysis function.